argoproj/argo-cd/docs/roadmap.md

 ### ApplicationsSet

-The Argo CD applications allow splitting the cluster configuration into logic groups that are managed independently.
-However, the set of applications is the configuration as well and should be managed declaratively.
+Argo CD Applications allow splitting the cluster configuration into logic groups that are managed independently.
+However, the set of applications is a configuration that should be managed declaratively as well.
 The app-of-apps pattern solves this problem but still has some challenges such as maintenance overhead, security, and luck of some additional features.

-The [ApplicationsSet](https://github.com/argoproj-labs/applicationset) project formal solution that simplifies Argo CD application management and provides answer to app-of-apps pattern issues.
+[ApplicationsSet](https://github.com/argoproj-labs/applicationset) project provides a better solution for managing applications accross multiple environments.

 ### Large Applications support